 Counselor faculty often find themselves supervised by administrators who are unfamiliar with the Collective Bargaining Agreement (CBA).
 This can create problems in a number of areas, especially counselors’ workload and evaluation.

 Counselors may find they are assigned extra work.
-The following provision in Article 20 (Workload, with our new contractual language underlined below) is useful for discussions that must take into account expectations and the number of hours counselors work and for which they are compensated:
+The following provision in Article 20 (Workload, with our newest contractual language underlined below) is useful for discussions that must consider expectations and the number of hours counselors work and for which they are compensated:

 Want to learn more?
 Become active with your local CFA chapter Faculty Rights team.
 Find your representative here.